gregpriday/laravel-retry/README.md

 ```

 #### 5. DecorrelatedJitterStrategy
 Implements AWS-style jitter for better distribution of retries.
+Excellent for high-traffic scenarios to prevent the "thundering herd" problem where many clients retry simultaneously.

 ```php
 use GregPriday\LaravelRetry\Strategies\DecorrelatedJitterStrategy;